Sign up Now and Start Kiting for Fall 2021 Training!

 How do you take off and land?

 Takeoffs are done on foot with the motor strapped to your back and the glider laid out behind you.
 As you run forward into the wind the glider inflates and hangs in the air above your head lifting the weight of the motor off your back.
 As you add power the motor pushes you forward and into the air!
-Landings are usually performed with the motor turned off and when done properly can be gracefully completed in just a few steps.
-Trike and or Quad sitting units are also available for those that are unable to foot launch.
+Landings are usually performed with the motor turned off and when done properly (Flare) can be gracefully completed in just a few steps.

 What happens if the motor shuts off mid-air?

 It’s a glider, and glide it will!
 The loss of power only limits your ability to maintain altitude.
 The glider flies about 6 feet forward for every foot lost (a 6 to 1 glide ratio).
 So you’ll be dropping just over 3 mph as you glide forward at about 20 mph.
 With even moderate skill it can be landed in quite a small space too.
 A motor failure is rarely more than an inconvenience.
 Most of our landings are performed with the motor shut off at a couple hundred feet anyway.